Clinical Psychology (CPSY)

-The goal of this introductory Mental Health Law course is to provide students with a general understanding of the laws impacting the field of mental health, including those involving professional responsibility and ethics; competency issues; court-ordered evaluations and testimony; family law issues; the rights of differently-abled and historically marginalized persons; and defenses based on mental state.
-Course objectives include assisting students in locating, understanding, and interpreting laws relevant to the mental health practitioner; recognizing potential legal and ethical dilemmas faced in forensic practice; and applying the principles of mental health law to offer the highest standard of care in their clinical practices.
+The goal of this introductory Mental Health Law course is to provide students with a general understanding of the laws impacting the field of mental health, including those involving professional responsibility and ethics; competency issues; court‐ordered evaluations and testimony; family law issues; the rights of differently‐abled and historically marginalized persons; and defenses based on mental state.
+Course Objectives include assisting students in locating and understanding how relevant statutes and cases may apply to the mental health practitioner; recognizing potential legal and ethical dilemmas and when to seek consultation; and applying the principles of mental health law to offer the highest standard of care in their clinical practices.

-This course is designed to provide students in clinical training with an overview of the political advocacy process in the United States, its potential impact on the practice of mental health, and opportunities for involvement in public policy discourse.
+This course is designed to provide students in clinical training with an overview of the political advocacy process in the United States, its potential impact on the practice of mental health, current issues in mental health policy, and opportunities for involvement in public policy, advocacy, and social justice discourse.

 CPSY 4110 Family Systems and Therapy (3 Credits)

 This course examines various approaches to family systems, including an overview of systems theory.
 Students will have an overview of historical and contemporary approaches to family therapy, including Bowenian, Structural, Strategic, Experiential, Psychoanalytic, and Multicultural.
 Students will practice rethinking interpersonal conflicts and they will develop increased awareness of their own families and their roles in them.
 Students will also apply systemic ideas to their own required therapies.

 CPSY 4112 Neuropsychological Screening (2 Credits)